-Flu is more dangerous than the common cold for children and can lead to serious health conditions like pneumonia or bacterial infections.
+common cold for children.
+It can lead to serious health conditions like pneumonia or bacterial infections.
 Each year many children are hospitalized and some die from the flu.

 The following resources provide information on preventing the flu.
-Materials and tools for child care facilities are also included.
+Materials and tools for child care facilities also are included.

 Young children who have just entered child care are more vulnerable to infectious diseases.
 This is because it may be the first time they have been exposed to certain germs.
 In addition, they may be too young to have received enough doses of